 In connection with the Company's assessment of going concern considerations in accordance with Financial Accounting Standard Board's Accounting Standards Update ("ASU") 2014-15, "Disclosures of Uncertainties about an Entity's Ability to Continue as a Going Concern," the Company has until May 19, 2022 to consummate the Proposed Business Combination.
-It is uncertain that the Company will be able to consummate the Proposed Business Combination by this time.
-Additionally, the Company may not have sufficient liquidity to fund the working capital needs of the Company until one year from the issuance of these financial statements.
-If a Business Combination is not consummated by this date, there will be a mandatory liquidation and subsequent dissolution of the Company.
+It is uncertain that the Company will be able to consummate the Proposed Business Combination is not consummated by this date, there will be a mandatory liquidation and subsequent dissolution of the Company.
 Management has determined that the liquidity condition and mandatory liquidation, should a Business Combination not occur, and potential subsequent dissolution, raise substantial doubt about the Company's ability to continue as a going concern.
 No adjustments have been made to the carrying amounts of assets or liabilities should the Company be required to liquidate after May 19, 2022.
 The Company intends to complete the Proposed Business Combination before the mandatory liquidation date.